lindasz9/ai-learning-journey/notes/01-machine-learning/01-Supervised-Learning.md

 ## 📙 Classification Algorithms

 ### 🔹 Logistic Regression
-- **How it works**: Calculates probability using the *sigmoid function*, mapping predictions between 0 and 1.
-Classifies based on a threshold.
+- **How it works**: Uses the linear regression formula to compute a score, then applies the *sigmoid function* to map this score to a probability between 0 and 1.
 - **When to use**: Binary or multi-class classification with linearly separable classes.
 - **Strengths**:
   - Simple